ShinyTrinkets/twofold.js/README.md

 > $ echo 'emoji time hehe \<emoji_clock />' | 2fold

 For the full list of tags, check the [src/functions](src/functions) folder.

+For a list of IDEAS for tags, check [issue #1](https://github.com/ShinyTrinkets/twofold.js/issues/1).
+Feel free to add your comments!!

 All tags can be specified as camelCase (eg: emojiClock), or separated by underline (eg: emoji_clock).